ARGG-HDL/argg_hdl/README.md

 Virtually all modern programming languages allow the user to write customized objects to build powerful abstraction.
 The support for this is very limited in typical HDLs.
-This document is meant to show the limitations of current HDLs and especially how adding an additional layer of abstraction in form of PyHDL can overcome this limitation.
+This document is meant to show the limitations of current HDLs and especially how adding an additional layer of abstraction in form of Argg_HDL can overcome this limitation.

 ![base](pictures/Programming_base.png)